Michael-Reefe/Loki.jl/README.md

 locked = false
 ```

-**Dust attenuation:**
+**Dust extinction:**

-The attenuation curve will always have at least 2 parameters, the reddening on the gas $E(B-V)$, and the conversion factor
+The extinction curve will always have at least 2 parameters, the reddening on the gas $E(B-V)$, and the conversion factor
 between the reddening on the gas and the reddening on the stars, which is usually locked to 0.44.

 ```toml